ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 The map element type, that provides the link between which view of the map appears on each layout is called **map frame**.

-The first element that I place on my layout will be the
+The first element that I place on my layout will be the S57 map and this cannot be done using code.
+On the ribbon, insert, then map frame